CupnPlateGames/wzmapcompiler/readme.md

 - `players`: the number of players on the map
 - `env`: the environment to use, either `rockies`, `arizona` or `urban`
 - `name`: (optional) an alternative map name.
 When not provided, the map directory is used as its name.
+- `autocliff`: (optional) the step value to use for autocliffing when not set from argument
 - `symetry`: (optional) define which symetry to use when creating objects with `wzobjectcompiler`.

 The `name` has some restrictions, that applies either to the `name` property or the directory name when not set.
 For example the game may not be able to read the map file if the name starts with a number.